Bineet117/Text-Summarization-NLP-project/README.md

 ## 🔧 Usage

-1. Launch the web app and input your text or upload a file.
+1. Launch the web app and input your text, upload a `.txt` or `.pdf` file.
 2. Select the summarization method (extractive or abstractive).
 3. Adjust the parameters, such as summary length.
-4. View or download the summarized text.
+4. View the summarized text.
+5. Download the summarized text as a PDF or `.txt` file, or copy it directly.

 ---